mlcheng/js-dragdrop/README.md

 iqwerty.dragdrop.DragDrop("drop");
 ```

 This will find the HTML element with an ID of `drop` and allow files to be dropped there.
-When files are dropped, it is useful to have a callback so you can process the files
+When files are dropped, it is useful to set a callback so you can process the files

 ```javascript
 iqwerty.dragdrop.DragDrop("drop").setOnDropCallback(function(files) {